Remembering your Childhood

-“Hey Fatso” “Big nose” “Brown nose” “Toothpick legs” “Dumbo” “This seat is taken.”
+“Hey Fatso” “Big nose” “Brown nose” “Toothpick legs” “This seat is taken”

 Experiences like these may still linger in your memory.
 As an adult, you may look back and wonder what you did to bring on such unwanted attention and what you could have done to end it.

 When your children come home upset because they were teased, you may feel as helpless now as you did then.

 Also, the teaser may enjoy the reaction of observers who often laugh at the expense of the targeted child.
 This public humiliation can increase the pressure on the tormented child to respond to the comments with skill and confidence.

 What Can Children Do?

 What your children can do, however, is learn coping skills, such as employing humor.
 If they can neutralize the torment without stooping to the aggressor’s level, children will be most effective.
 Having readily available the tools to take the sting out of the attack can leave your children feeling stronger and more self-assured.

 For example, to the comment “You act like a baby,” children can respond with:

-- “Yeah, and your point is…”
+“Yeah, and your point is…”

 “So I’ve noticed.”

 “Tell me when you get to the funny part.”

-- “I heard that one before.”
+“I heard that one before.”

 You can also help your children develop their own responses that feel comfortable to them.
 They can “rehearse” with you, although daily sibling sparring may provide a fertile practice ground.

 I-messages: “I don’t like it when you roll your eyes when I speak.”

-- assertive responses: look the tormentor straight in the eye and answer in a firm voice, “I will not move to another table.”
+Assertive responses: Look the tormentor straight in the eye and answer in a firm voice, “I will not move to another table.”

-Additionally, parents can encourage their children to:
+Parents can encourage their children to:

 form strong friendships with people who will stand by them.

 learn self-defense (which not only teaches children how to defend themselves, but also increases their confidence so that they don’t feel they have to fight).

 participate in activities that make them feel good about themselves, in which they can excel, and where they can meet children beyond their traditional circles.

 When More is Needed

 Fighters are those who tend to misunderstand social cues and, therefore, strike out at anyone with or without provocation.
 They do not care who their victims are and usually have very few friends.

 These tormenters can be male or female, do not always go away if you ignore them (some may get even more forceful), and may not lack confidence, as once was thought.
 Frequently, bullies have inflated self-esteem and want to feel more powerful and in control.

 Careful to attack when adults are not watching, bullies often select targets who are vulnerable and/or unassertive.
 While improving interpersonal skills may be helpful to prospective victims, authority figures may be needed to supervise the interactions more closely.